almostEric/FrozenWasteland/README.md

 ![Probably Not(e) - Bohlen Pierce](./doc/pnbp.png)

-- Same baseic features a Probable Not(e)
+- Same basic features a Probable Not(e)
 - Based on the Bohelen Pierce tuning system which uses a 3:1 "tritave" divided into 13 notes instead of the traditional 2:1 octave with 12 notes
 - For reference: https://en.wikipedia.org/wiki/Bohlen%E2%80%93Pierce_scale